esp-rs/esp-wifi-sys/README.md

-# Wifi and Bluetooth LE on ESP32C3 and ESP32 (not BLE yet) (on bare-metal Rust)
+# Wifi and Bluetooth LE on ESP32C3 and ESP32 (on bare-metal Rust)

 ## About

 This is experimental and work-in-progress!
 You are welcome to experiment with it and contribute but probably shouldn't use this for something real yet.

-For now Bluetooth LE is only available on ESP32C3.
 It is currently _NOT_ possible to use Bluetooth and WiFi together.

 This uses the WiFi driver found in https://github.com/espressif/esp-wireless-drivers-3rdparty